Tonic-n-Jin/Snippets-4-LLM-Testing/README.md

 > **A curated collection of production-ready code snippets designed for testing and training Large Language Models (LLMs)**

+As far as I can tell - geniune curiousity with determinism: use pca, to demonstrate vector db functionality to predict motor.

 ## Purpose

 This repository provides a **large code sample** representing real-world data and ML infrastructure patterns.
 It's designed to: